ihp-lab/OpenSense/Documents/WPF Application Samples/3 - remoting/README.md

 ## Description

-This sample contains a pipeline for sending video to remote clinet pipelines and a pipeline for receving that data from the host pipeline.
+This sample contains a pipeline for sending video to remote client pipelines and a pipeline for receiving that data from the host pipeline.

 ## How to use